rubenhortas/bash_scripting_examples/README.md

 [^1]: Libraries must have a `.sh`extension and should not be executable.
 [^2]: The use of the keyword `function`reduces compatibility with older versions of bash.
 [^3]: Google does recommend `#!/bin/bash`

+# Support

+If you find these examples useful, you can star this repo.